Ravenshoe, Queensland: History

-2015 cafe explosion

 Ravenshoe became national news after a vehicle ran into a gas cylinder at the Grigg Street 'Serves You Right Cafe' on 9 June 2015.
 In the resulting explosion and fire 20 people were hospitalised, 8 critically injured.
 Two people, the manager of the cafe and an 82-year-old Silver Valley resident, later died from their burns.
 As of 16 June 2015 there were still 7 people listed as critical with burn injuries.
 Five of them were females aged 43, 51, 59 and 75, and three males aged 56, 59 and 69.
 All were treated in Brisbane, while the driver of the vehicle that caused the explosion, with a broken spine and burns, was also listed as critical and treated in Cairns.